-There are different methods of alcohol testing, including breath alcohol tests, urine tests, blood tests, saliva tests and even hair tests.
-Breath tests are the most commonly used method, as they are non-invasive and provide quick results, and are a recognized test for current impairment.
-Blood tests are just as accurate but are also very invasive.
-Saliva tests are also reliable, non-invasive and easy to administer.
-Hair and urine tests are different.
+Different alcohol testing methods are used in workplaces, including breath tests, urine tests, blood tests, saliva tests, and hair tests.
+Breath tests are the most common, offering quick results and assessing current impairment.
+Blood tests, although accurate, are invasive.
+Saliva tests are reliable, non-invasive, and easy to perform, while hair and urine tests differ.

-The frequency of alcohol testing can vary depending on the workplace policy, but it is often performed randomly or as a condition of employment.
-Some employers may also conduct testing after a workplace incident or if they suspect an employee of being under the influence.
+Testing frequency depends on workplace policy, often random or as a condition of employment.
+Some employers may test after an incident or suspect impairment.

 Why Is Workplace Alcohol Screening Important?